 - 3 Domicile

-This site contains the text of the 2020/21 edition of Taxation of Non-residents and Foreign Domiciliaries with many post-publication updates.
-A paper version of the book is also available.
+This site contains the text of the 2021/22 edition of Taxation of Non-Residents and Foreign Domiciliaries.
+A paper version of the 2021/22 edition is also now available.

 If you are an academic or other non-tax practitioner who wants access for research purposes, contact James Kessler